 |---|---|

 DTI is a snapshot of your finances at the moment you apply.
-Unlike credit history, which can take years to repair, DTI can shift meaningfully in a matter of months by targeting the right debts.
-Use the Mortgage Calculator to model how different loan amounts affect your projected housing payment — and in turn, your DTI — before you start house hunting.
+Unlike credit history, which can take years to repair, DTI can shift meaningfully within months once you target the right debts.
+Use the Mortgage Calculator to model how different loan amounts affect your projected housing payment, and in turn your DTI, before you start house hunting.